P-Layer-app/download/README.md

 1. Category appears in categories list.
 2. Tracks from that folder appear in Library.
 3. While the category is being created, `Add` is temporarily disabled and shows `Adding...`.
+4. You can later change existing category color directly from the category list.
+5. Color change updates category visuals without restarting or reapplying playback/audio settings.

 Important (required):